Develop MVP: Introduction

 Goals are at the core of any product and require certain features and activities.
 You can turn goals into user or job stories.

 A story map enables you to understand your product’s gains and pain points.

-If you have learned how to build MVP, you are already halfway through the process.
-Launching MVP should be easy because, essentially, it’s the foundational block of your future product.
+You are halfway through the process if you have learned how to build MVP.
+Launching MVP should be easy because it’s the foundational block of your future product.
 After following all the steps mentioned above, you are all set to launch your MVP.

 B-M-L-I (Build- Measure-Learn-Iterate)

 Finally, exercise BLMI (build-measure-learn-iterate).
-When you have built your MVP, it is the start of building a product and thus a constant process of validated learning.
+Building your MVP is the start of building a product and, thus, a constant process of validated learning.

 After defining your product with an MVP, you need to test the product and get helpful feedback from the users.
 Quality Assurance engineers conduct the first testing stage and improvise the overall quality of your product.

 You need to review each detail after launching the MVP.
 From your users’ reactions, feedback and release, everything helps you determine the acceptability and potential of your product in the market.

 Markovate has curated a step-by-step process to develop MVP as a product development company successfully.